dockersamples/workshop-agentic-compose/README.md

 > [!IMPORTANT]
 > When asked to run commands in the workshop, you will use the terminal **inside** this VS Code environment.

+## Contributing

+This workshop is being maintained by the Docker team.
+If you find typos or issues, feel free to submit a PR or open an issue.

+Note that we may not accept submissions that expand the scope of the workshop.
+If you have ideas though, feel free to start a discussion.